ngc6995/AutoUnblockMe/README.md

 4. Use the A* search algorithm to find the solution, where the heuristic function considers the distance and obstacles between the target block and the exit.

 5. Display the steps to solve the puzzle and automatically move the blocks in the game window.
-I have tried several mouse packages for drag-and-drop functionality, but they are not suitable for game interaction, except for the `mousekey` package.
+I have tried several mouse modules for drag-and-drop functionality, but they are not suitable for game interaction, except for the `mousekey` module.

 ## How to use